zodiacfireworks/vscode-c-al/README.md

 This plugin is intended to make development for Microsoft Dynamics NAV easier, away from it's ugly and non productive development environment.
 (Okay it's only my opinion)

-You can download this extension from [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=zodiacfireworks.c-al) 100% free :octocat:

 ## Features

 The first feature that I'm developing is the syntaxhighlight. some other features are planned but are very tangled in my mind.
 I will put a TODO list for all those features.